 Therefore, experienced intermittent fasting enthusiasts can gain partial muscle mass with One Meal a Day (OMAD) by doing a few minutes of weight training weekly.

 The plan that has proven to be the easiest to integrate into everyday life is the 16/8 method.
-It is basically up to you which 16 out of 24 hours you decide not to eat.
+It is up to you which 16 out of 24 hours you decide not to eat.

 Therefore, it makes little sense to skip lunch.
 However, some people have accomplished results by skipping lunch based on their unique daily routines.